Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gatton has seven active public transport stops, all of which are bus stops.
-These stops are served by one route collectively offering 124 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 837 meters from the nearest stop.
-Most residents commute outward due to Gatton's primarily residential nature.
-Cars remain the dominant mode of transport at 95%, with an average vehicle ownership of 1.4 per dwelling.
-According to the 2021 Census, only 4.9% of residents work from home, potentially reflecting COVID-19 conditions.
+Gatton has seven active public transport stops, all serving buses.
+These stops are covered by one route, offering 124 weekly passenger trips in total.
+Transport accessibility is limited, with residents living an average of 837 meters from the nearest stop.
+Most residents commute outwards daily using private cars, which remain the dominant mode at 95%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, only 4.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Service frequency averages 17 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.
+Across all routes, service frequency averages 17 trips per day, resulting in approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport